 Your organization may already incorporate many of our top ways to promote employee matching gifts, but don’t forget to also promote matching gifts for spouses.

-If you subscribe to Double the Donation’s service, make sure to direct donors and members to your organization’s matching gift and volunteer grant website so they can instantly determine their eligibility and submit the appropriate form.
+Remember, if you subscribe to Double the Donation’s service, direct your supporters to your organization’s matching gift and volunteer grant webpage with our tool.
+That way, they can instantly determine their eligibility and submit the appropriate forms.

 3. How Can a Matching Gift Database Help Identify These Opportunities?

 While most employers will match both donations made by spouses, company guidelines do vary.
 As a nonprofit professional, you’ll need to stay on top of your donors’ personal data, such as their eligibility for matches through their employers.
 The research phase is an ongoing, arduous process.
 That’s where Double the Donation, the industry’s leading matching gift database, can help!